top of page

 The Home of SA Shark Activity

-We have had the honour of streaming SA shark encounter videos all around the world with a huge international following that will no doubt benefit the local tourism industry in the long run, as our pristine coastlines are showcased across our social media outlets in many of your encounter videos.
+We have had the honor of streaming SA shark encounter videos all around the world with a huge international following that will no doubt benefit the local tourism industry in the long run, as our pristine coastlines are showcased across our social media outlets in many of your encounter videos!

 7D2_4742 (1).jpg